openshift/openshift-ansible/playbooks/openstack/configuration.md

 This will create two load balancers: one for the API and UI console and the other for the OpenShift router.
 Each will have its own public IP address.

+This playbook defaults to using OpenStack Octavia as its LBaaSv2 provider:

+    openshift_openstack_lbaasv2_provider: Octavia

+If your cloud uses the deprecated Neutron LBaaSv2 provider set:

+    openshift_openstack_lbaasv2_provider: "Neutron::LBaaS"

 ### VM-based Load Balancer

 If you can't use OpenStack's LBaaS, we can create and configure a virtual